 H.B.
-No. 30 amends the Texas Tax Code to address the impact of disasters on the calculation of tax rates for certain taxing units, excluding school districts.
-The bill allows the governing body of a taxing unit to direct an officer or employee to calculate the voter-approval tax rate in a specific manner if any part of the unit is located in a disaster area declared by the governor or the president, and if at least one property exemption is granted.
-The calculation method will remain in effect until the taxable value of property exceeds the value at the time of the disaster or until three tax years have passed since the disaster.
+No. 30 amends the Texas Tax Code to modify how disaster-related costs affect the calculation of certain tax rates and the procedures for adopting these rates by taxing units, excluding school districts.
+The bill allows the governing body of a taxing unit to direct a designated officer or employee to calculate the voter-approval tax rate in a specific manner if any part of the unit is located in a disaster area declared by the governor or the president, and if at least one property exemption is granted.
+The calculation method will remain in effect until the total taxable value of properties exceeds the value prior to the disaster or until three tax years have passed since the disaster.

 House Committee Report: Tax Code 26.042 (Tax Code 26, Education Code 48)